tobegit3hub/tuning_game/README.md

 * [OneUnknowQuadraticEquation](./tuning/competition/one_unknow_quadratic_equation.py)
 * [MnistKerasDnn](./tuning/competition/mnist_keras_dnn.py)

 It is easy to extend and add your new competition.

-Try adding the competition logic and test files in [competition](./tuning/competition/).
+Please add the competition logic and test files in [competition](./tuning/competition/).
 Then add the information of package name and path in [settings.py](./settings.py).

 ```
 REGISTERED_COMPETITION = {